-As securities issuer, OP MB has its own Insider Guidelines and Guidelines for Insider Trading as part of OP Financial Group's Guidelines for Insiders and Insider Trading.
+As provider of investment services and securities issuer, OP Corporate Bank has its own Insider Guidelines and Guidelines for Insider Trading as part of OP Financial Group's Guidelines for Insiders and Insider Trading.
 The Guidelines contain regulations governing inside information, prohibition against abuse and improper disclosure of inside information, disclosure of insider information, public insider registers, non-public lists of insiders, list of executives as well as reporting and disclosure of transactions, trading restrictions applicable to insiders as well as insider management.
-Furthermore, the Guidelines deal with the arrangement of supervision of compliance with the restrictions.
-Those who are considered to have ongoing access to all inside information on securities issued by OP MB are included in the permanent non-public insider list of the company concerned.
+The Guidelines also cover restrictions imposed on relevant persons and the organisation of supervision of compliance with the restrictions.
+Those who are considered to have ongoing access to all inside information on securities issued by OP Corporate Bank plc are included in the permanent non-public insider list of the company concerned.